Hannah Hart’s “Hello Harto” Tour

 • Absolutely ask before you hug, touch, glomp, etc. Just because con-goers are fellow fans doesn’t mean that consent is irrelevant.

-• Don’t complain about people in costumes that aren’t relevant to the con theme.
+• Do not complain about people in costumes that aren’t relevant to the con theme.
 I’m looking at you, people who complain about Homestucks.
 Everyone at the con paid the same registration price to be there, and it’s none of your biz what they dress up as once they’re inside.

 Lady Bacula: We hope that some of these are rather self-explanatory.
 And in a perfect world, some of these wouldn’t even be an issue in the first place.
 However, our world is not perfect and so we need to put these guidelines on the internet.